-Some, but not all, of our classes are offered online.
-We are careful in our planning of online classes.
-We feel strongly that a well-rounded early childhood education degree must include face to face learning.

-Some of our classes are offered in Fall only, or Spring only.
+Classes are offered online, face-to-face, HyFlex, and in hybrid modalities.
+We are careful in our planning and feel strongly that a well-rounded early childhood education degree must include interactions with both peers and the instructor.
+Check scheduling as some of our classes are offered in Fall only, or Spring only.